andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 We had to "modernise justice" as we delivered things.

+@gayathu-rajan - move this down to the detail slide section where it belongs.
 This meant we had to push back against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

-Finally it's useful to raise the issue that Domain experts were stuck in the legacy way of thinking or worse paper based.
+@andrewharmellaw - move this down too. (and tidy up the side bullets) Finally it's useful to raise the issue that Domain experts were stuck in the legacy way of thinking or worse paper based.
 In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and the expectation was to translate that literally onto the software application.

 ---